Build a Custom MCP Client

 client_id={client_id}

-8. Send MCP Requests
+Step 8: Send MCP Requests to the Server

 Send JSON-RPC requests to: